"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 This sounds humble, but it's actually sophisticated Type 3 strategy.
 By framing relationship-building as generosity rather than calculation, he maintains the image of authenticity while still building a power network.

 Type 3s have an uncanny ability to read rooms and sense what people think of them.
 They adjust their presentation in real-time.
-Jason has leveraged this into becoming one of the most connected people in Silicon Valley.
+Jason has leveraged this skill into becoming one of the most connected people in Silicon Valley.

 The Workaholic's Justification